mikewest/internetdrafts/prefixed-cookies/draft.md

 12. If the `cookie-name` begins with the string "$Secure-", and the cookie's `secure-only-flag` is `false`, abort these steps and ignore the cookie entirely.

+13. If the `cookie-name` begins with the string "$SecureOrigin-", then:

+    1. If the  cookie's `secure-only-flag` is `false`, abort these steps and ignore the cookie entirely.

+    2. If the cookie's `host-only-flag` is `false`, abort these steps and ignore the cookie entirely.

+    3. If the cookie's `path` is not "/", abort these steps and ignore the cookie entirely.

 # Aesthetic Considerations